therightjon/solara-visual-mapper/README.md

 A VS Code extension that provides real-time bidirectional highlighting between your code and HTML preview.
 Move your cursor in the code, and see the corresponding element highlight in the preview.
 Click an element in the preview to jump to its code location.

-**⭐ Recommended Modes**: For full bidirectional functionality, use **Current File** mode for development or **Static Build** mode for compiled output.
-Dev Server mode is limited to visual-only preview due to browser security restrictions.
+**⭐ NEW in V2**: Dev Server mode now supports **full bidirectional highlighting** with the optional Solara client script!
+Add it to your React/Next.js app for cursor-to-element highlighting and click-to-code navigation in dev server mode.

 ## Features

 - **Three Preview Modes**:
   - **Current File** ✅ (Full bidirectional highlighting): Preview plain HTML files from your workspace
   - **Static Build** ✅ (Full bidirectional highlighting): Preview compiled HTML from build folders (dist, out, etc.)
-  - **Dev Server** ⚠️ (Visual preview only): Connect to running development servers (React, Next.js, etc.) - CORS limitations prevent bidirectional features
+  - **Dev Server** ✅ (Visual + Optional Interactive): Connect to running development servers (React, Next.js, etc.) - Now supports full bidirectional features with the optional Solara client script!

-- **Cursor-to-Element Highlighting** (currentFile & staticHtml modes): As you move your cursor through HTML/JSX code, matching elements in the preview are highlighted automatically
+- **Cursor-to-Element Highlighting**: As you move your cursor through HTML/JSX code, matching elements in the preview are highlighted automatically (works in all modes, dev server requires client script)

-- **Click-to-Code Navigation** (currentFile & staticHtml modes): Click elements in the preview to jump to their code location
+- **Click-to-Code Navigation**: Click elements in the preview to jump to their code location (works in all modes, dev server requires client script)

 - **Smart Attribute Detection**: Supports `data-code-id`, `id`, and `class` attributes for mapping across multiple lines